Protecting God's Children & Safe Environment

 Dear Sisters and Brothers in Christ,

 Thank you for your ministry here at St. Victor’s Church!
 We are so thankful you are willing to share your time, talents, and treasures with us.
 As per the Pennsylvania State Law all volunteers, over the age 18, must have background checks.
-In order to comply, the Diocese of Pittsburgh instituted the Safe Environment Database & Policy, which includes the following seven steps listed below.
+In order to comply, the Diocese of Pittsburgh instituted the Safe Environment Database & Policy.

 To help yourself stay organized, download and print this checklist

 Step 1 thru Step 6 must be complete by all volunteers that fall under the category of Appendix A.